-NOTE: During second portion of Phase 1 work of the Forest Park Branch Rebuild program (late-August through early-October), CTA had to temporarily suspend the operation of the short-turned trains due to track work being performed at Morgan Middle, which is where Blue Line trains could quickly and safely turnaround without impacting service across the rail line.
+\NOTE: During second portion of Phase 1 work of the Forest Park Branch Rebuild program (late-August through early-October), CTA had to temporarily suspend the operation of the short-turned trains due to track work being performed at Morgan Middle, which is where Blue Line trains could quickly and safely turnaround without impacting service across the rail line.
 The added short-turned trips will resume upon completion of project work.

-Refresh & Renew: Nearly 30 rail stations were slated for repairs and improvements in 2023 as part of the ongoing, cyclical station improvement program, Refresh & Renew, a key initiative of the "Meeting the Moment" Action Plan.
+Refresh & Renew\: Nearly 30 rail stations were slated for repairs and improvements in 2023 as part of the ongoing, cyclical station improvement program, Refresh & Renew, a key initiative of the "Meeting the Moment" Action Plan.

-[Picture: Crews painting the curbs of the 54th/Cermak Pink Line station, one of nearly 30 stations receiving improvements under the 2023 Refresh & Renew program]
+Among the finishing touches of project work, crews paint the sidewalk curbs of the 54th/Cermak Pink Line station, one of nearly 30 stations receiving improvements under the 2023 Refresh & Renew program.